dash-engine/Dash-Engine/CONTRIBUTING.md

 If you have questions or need assistance, feel free to open a discussion in the [Discussions](https://github.com/dash-engine/Dash-Engine/discussions) tab or comment on an existing issue.

-Thank you for contributing to Dash-Engine!
+Thank you for contributing to Dash Engine!